-The moment, that day was magical.
+The moment–and that whole day–was magical.
 I remember eventually crawling out of bed and practically dancing my way into the living room where I met my grandma in front of the box of a television that was blasting out a warning about going outdoors.
 The cold meant nothing to me.
 I was a seven-year-old bundled in plush pajamas, wrapped in a pink fuzzy robe.
 My grandma hugged me close, handed me a cup of cocoa, and commented on how perfectly it all worked out that she was staying with us for the week.
 Then, we got to mapping out our day together, planning all the fun we’d have.

 For over a decade, whenever school was canceled on account of snow or cold, I rejoiced, allowing my mind to drift back to that day.
 Then, I went to work in a Title 1 school where nearly 80% of students were served either free or reduced-cost lunches.
 For many kids, it was their only real meal of the day.

 The Fear of Missing Out…on Food

 But the reality of the matter for many families is these free or discounted lunches are part of the process of making ends meet.
-While it is easy to get lost in the madness of finger pointing, the math is simple: ¼ of the students who attend my school may not eat lunch.
+While it is easy to get lost in the madness of finger pointing, the math is simple: Nearly half of the students who attend my school may not eat lunch.
 That’s the cost of a snow day.

 The Price of Staying Home

 In fact, some of my students are probably more responsible than some adults.
 But babysitting for neighbors or siblings on a idyllic summer day is quite the contrast to staying home during a snowstorm.
 Does a twelve-year-old know how to combat freezing pipes or restart a pilot light in a furnace?
 It’s not an ideal situation for anyone to have to face.

-Of course, I understand that some storms are so treacherous that it is a liability to let little ones walk to school.
+Of course, some storms are so treacherous that it is a liability to let little ones walk to school.
 Some days, the roads are virtually impassable for buses.
-And don’t even get me started on how most middle schoolers–regardless of socioeconomic status–don’t understand the concept of dressing for the weather.
-Snow days are indisputably tough calls.
-I’m not saying that they’re never merited.
-But I do think it’s time to stop hoping for them.
+Power goes out, and so do furnaces.

 So Tell Me…How do you feel about snow days?